Group-extensive embeddings into Fra\"iss\'e structures and stationary weak independence relations: Introduction

 \subsection{Background: positive examples for \texorpdfstring{\Cref{qn extensible}}{Question 1.1} given by the \Ka tower construction}

 \Cref{qn extensible} has been considered before by a number of authors.
-The first result in the literature giving extensibility of the $\omega$-age of a \Fr structure is \cite[Theorem 3.1]{Hen71}, where Henson showed the extensibility of the $\omega$-age of the random graph (in fact he proved the stronger property of \emph{unique} extensibility).
-Repurposing a construction of \Ka (\cite{Kat88}), Uspenskij showed in \cite{Usp90} that every separable metric space $A$ admits an isometric embedding $f$ into the complete Urysohn space $\mb{U}$ such that there is a continuous group embedding $\Iso(f(A)) \to \Iso(\mb{U})$ where each isometry of $f(A)$ maps to an extension of itself; this argument can be straightforwardly adapted to show that $\Ao(\mb{U}_\Q)$ is extensible, where $\mb{U}_\Q$ is the rational Urysohn space.
-Bilge and Melleray modified the argument of Uspenskij and \Ka to show that $\Ao(M)$ is extensible for structures $M$ with free amalgamation (\cite[Theorem 3.9]{BM13}).
+The first result in the literature in this area is \cite[Theorem 3.1]{Hen71}, where Henson showed that each countably infinite graph admits a \emph{uniquely extensive} embedding into the random graph $\Gamma$: an embedding such that each automorphism of the image extends \emph{uniquely} to an automorphism of $\Gamma$ (see \Cref{s: unique ext}).
+His argument adapts straightforwardly to give the extensibility of $\Ao(\Gamma)$.
+Repurposing a construction of \Ka (\cite{Kat88}), Uspenskij showed in \cite{Usp90} that every separable metric space $A$ admits an isometric embedding $f$ into the complete Urysohn space $\mb{U}$ such that there is a continuous group embedding $\Iso(f(A)) \to \Iso(\mb{U})$ where each isometry of $f(A)$ maps to an extension of itself; this argument can be straightforwardly adapted to show that $\Ao(\mb{U}_\Q)$ is $\circ$-extensible, where $\mb{U}_\Q$ is the rational Urysohn space.
+Jaligot showed in \cite{Jal07} that each countably infinite tournament admits a uniquely extensive embedding into the random tournament.
+This result stimulated further interest in \Cref{qn extensible} in subsequent years.
+Bilge and Melleray modified the argument of Uspenskij and \Ka to show that $\Ao(M)$ is $\circ$-extensible for free amalgamation structures $M$ (\cite[Theorem 3.9]{BM13}), and this argument was extended by M\"{u}ller in \cite{Mul16} to give extensibility of $\Ao(M)$ for \Fr structures $M$ with a stationary independence relation (SIR).
 The construction in each case is similar, and is sometimes called a \emph{\Ka tower construction}.

 Kubi\'{s} and Ma\v{s}ulovi\'{c} observe in \cite{KM17} that the \Ka tower construction appearing in various guises in the above papers is actually an instance of a more general functorial construction on categories.
 The key ingredient that makes the construction work is the following: